 If these don’t apply to you, please speak to our vicar, as it may still be possible to be married in the church, or to arrange a blessing in church after a civil wedding.

 Q: Do you have to have been baptised to get married in church?

 Q: How much does it cost?

-A: £496.
+A: £485.
 There is a basic legal fee of £455 (in 2019) that is set by parliament and applies to all marriages held in Church of England churches and a fee of £30 for having your banns of marriage read and a verger’s fee of £30.
-There are certain add-ons if you wanted them such as heating (£40), an organist (£60) and bellringers at St Just (£30).
+There are certain add-ons if you wanted them such as heating (£40), an organist (£60), and bellringers at St Just (£30).